dwright37/trope-reports/reports/Mistral-7B-Instruct-v0.2.md

 ---

-### T1708: Freedom of expression is a fundamental right.
+### T1708: Freedom of expression and privacy are fundamental rights.

 |Support|
 |---|